 However, we know this industry isn’t always about needs, and can often be about what we want.
 If you decide to upgrade, it certainly isn’t a bad choice.
 Putting the sensor, AI tweaks, shutter, video, and build together, enough is going on with the Sony A7R IV to make it a more than justifiable purchase.

-If you’re looking at your first A7R model, the III is now considerably cheaper than when it launched,.
+If you’re looking at your first A7R model, the III is now considerably cheaper than when it launched, selling for about $2,500.
 That’s a fantastic price for a camera that remains extremely competitive today with the best professional-grade cameras out there.

 - A9, A7R, S, II, or III?
 Making sense of Sony’s full-frame mirrorless cameras